Enhancing Naturalness in LLM-Generated Utterances through Disfluency Insertion

 \section{Introduction}

 Disfluencies are an intrinsic component of spontaneous speech, often manifesting as hesitations, fillers ('uh,' 'like'), or repeated words and phrases.
-They play an important role in human speech communication and are a common occurrence across all types of non-scripted dialogues~\cite{lickley1998can, yaruss2002academic}.
-Previous studies have highlighted that disfluent speech is often seen as more spontaneous and natural~\cite{kampf2022perceived}.
-Pauses and hesitations have also been shown to serve as markers of spontaneous thought, enhancing the perceived naturalness of conversation~\citep{saryazdi2021use}.
-Incorporating disfluencies into the outputs of conversational agents may therefore improve their perceived "naturalness".
+They play an essential role in human speech communication and are common across all types of non-scripted dialogues~\cite{lickley1998can, yaruss2002academic}.
+Pauses and hesitations often serve as markers of spontaneous thought \citep{saryazdi2021use}, and previous studies have highlighted that disfluent speech is often perceived as more spontaneous and natural~\cite{kampf2022perceived}.

-This perception of naturalness is an important consideration when building conversational systems designed to emulate human behaviours in various settings.
+This perception of naturalness by human listeners is important when building conversational systems designed to emulate human behaviors in various settings.
 Such systems are often described as virtual \textit{avatars} and are employed in applications such as educational tools, gaming, and healthcare support~\cite{chheang2024towards,qin2023empowering,yan2024general}.
-Previous studies have shown that factors like appearance, speech, lip-sync, and a strong sense of presence are important for user engagement and effectiveness with these avatars~\cite{hassan2022towards,salehi2022more}, along with the quality of speech synthesis \cite{mattheyses2015audiovisual}.
-Avatars have also been employed for the purposes of training human professionals to handle sensitive dialogues, such as delivering bad news in healthcare settings \citep{andrade2010avatar} or conducting investigative interviews with children who have experienced abuse~\cite{pompedda2015simulations,dalli2021technological,baugerud2021multimodal}.
-As emotional stress tends to decrease speech fluency \citep{buchanan2014acute}, disfluencies are highly frequent in those stressful and challenging dialogues, and an avatar developed for such training purposes should seek to reproduce such conversational behaviours.
+Previous studies have shown that factors like appearance, speech, lip-sync, and a strong sense of presence are essential for user engagement and effectiveness with these avatars~\cite{hassan2022towards,salehi2022more}, along with the quality of speech synthesis \cite{mattheyses2015audiovisual}.

+Avatars have also been employed to train human professionals to handle sensitive dialogues, such as delivering bad news in healthcare settings \citep{andrade2010avatar} or conducting investigative interviews with children who have experienced abuse~\cite{pompedda2015simulations,dalli2021technological,baugerud2021multimodal}.
+As emotional stress tends to decrease speech fluency \citep{buchanan2014acute}, disfluencies are highly frequent in those stressful and challenging dialogues, and an avatar developed for such training purposes should seek to reproduce such conversational behaviors.